se-sic/coronet/README.md

     * closeness measures how close vertices are to each other by calculating the sum of their shortest paths to all other vertices
 - `network.pagerank`
     * calculates scores based on the pagerank of vertices in a network
-    * pagerank refers to the pagerank algorithm employed by google, which is closely related to eigenvector centrality
+    * pagerank refers to the pagerank algorithm, which is closely related to eigenvector centrality
 - `network.eccentricity`
     * calculates scores based on the eccentricity of vertices in a network
     * eccentricity measures the length of the shortest path to each vertex's furthest reachable vertex